Wansmer/treesj/README.md

 }
 ```

 If you have completely configured your language, and it works as well as you expected, feel free to open PR and share it.
+(Please, read [manual](/tests/README.md) before PR)

 ### Nodes configuration